Harold Cottam: Initial communications and rescue

 About ten minutes after Titanic first began transmitting CQD, the wireless distress signal, Cottam relayed Cape Cod's message to Titanic.
 In reply, he received a distress call from Titanics wireless operator Jack Phillips: "Come at once.
 We have struck a berg.
 It's a CQD, old man."
 To Cottam's question whether it was serious, Phillips reportedly replied, "Yes it's a CQD old man.
 Here's the position, report it, and get here as soon as you can."

 At the Senate inquiry, Captain Arthur Rostron stated: "The whole thing was absolutely providential.
 I will tell you this, that the wireless operator was in his cabin, at the time, not on official business at all, but just simply listening as he was undressing.
 He was unlacing his boots at the time.
 He had this apparatus on his ear, and the message came.
 That was the whole thing.
 In 10 minutes, maybe he would have been in bed, and we would not have heard the messages."

-Cottam took the message and coordinates to the bridge.
-According to Rostron's Senate testimony, both First Officer Horace Dean and Second Officer James G.P.
-Bisset were there on watch, although Rostron was reportedly asleep in his cabin at that time.
-Bisset's book and Cottam's 1956 BBC interview agree that only Dean was on watch, Bisset having already been relieved.
-Accounts differ on what happened next.
-According to Cottam in 1956, the officer on watch was slow to respond to the news.
-Cottam did not mention this point in either inquiry in 1912, nor in the news story he gave to The New York Times immediately upon landing in New York.
-Rostron also does not mention it.
-However, various sources have speculated why Dean might have questioned the report.
-Some cite CQD's status as an all-purpose distress call, not necessarily signifying loss of life.
-Others point out that since CQ by itself simply means "calling all stations", it is possible there was doubt whether Cottam heard the call correctly.
-It is also mentioned that, because SOS had been adopted in 1908 (although not widely used by this time), it might have been expected to hear that in a true emergency.
-Finally, because it had been widely vaunted that Titanic was unsinkable, it could have been reasoned that whatever danger the ship was in could not be critical.